MichelNivard/OverICA/README.md

 We arent interested in learning *specific* generalized covariances of the data, so for each itteration of the optimizer we sample fresh values t and evaluate the emperical and model implied generalized covriances.
 This ensures we dont accidentally overfit to a specific poorly estimated set of emperical generalized covariances of the data.

+1. Sample
+-   Sample new values $t$
+-   Compute the generalized covariances for the data at $t$
+4. Forward Pass (Prediction):
+-   Input Data: Feed the input data into the model.
+-   Compute Output: The model processes the input through its layers to produce an output (prediction) of the generalized covariances at $t$.
+4. Loss Computation:
+-  Calculate Loss: Compute the difference between the predicted outputs and the actual outputs.
+5. Backward Pass (Backpropagation):
+-  Compute Gradients: Calculate how much each parameter (weight and bias) contributes to the loss using calculus (derivatives).
+-  Gradient Descent: Use these gradients to determine the direction to adjust the parameters to minimize the loss.
+6. Parameter Update:
+-  Adjust Parameters: Update the model's parameters slightly in the direction that reduces the loss.

 ## References: